pedrosouza9966/X360-Gesture-Converter/README.md

-# Converts durango gestures to xbox 360, useful for modding jdu songs.
+# Converts durango gestures to xbox 360 gestures 😱

-Put your gestures on `input/` folder, run `GestureConverter.exe` and done!
+useful for modding jdu songs, put your gestures on `input/` folder, run `GestureConverter.exe` *(or you can either compile `GestureConverter.cs` to other O.S.)* and done!